Roger R. Dmochowski, MD

-Dr. Ridgeway has published over forty peer reviewed articles and multiple abstracts, videos, and book chapters.
-She has made many national presentations on a variety of pelvic disorders and gynecological surgical procedures, including laparoscopic sacral colpopexy, difficult vaginal hysterectomy, uterine-sparing approaches to prolapse surgery, and robotic sacrocolpoperineopexy with ventral rectopexy.
+Dr. Ridgeway has authored more than 60 peer-reviewed articles and 8 book chapters and made numerous presentations at national and international meetings on a variety of pelvic disorders and gynecological surgical procedures, including laparoscopic sacral colpopexy, difficult vaginal hysterectomy, uterine-sparing approaches to prolapse surgery, and robotic sacrocolpoperineopexy with ventral rectopexy.
 She is a member of the American Urogynecologic Society, Society of Gynecologic Surgeons, American Congress of Obstetricians and Gynecologists, and AAGL.

 Carlos J. Sarsotti, MD